 - Sleep Apnea.
 This is caused when soft tissues in the posterior part of the mouth restrict or block the passage of air to the lungs at night.
 Sleep apnea results in reduced levels of oxygen reaching the bloodstream and the effects can range from day-time drowsiness to congestive heart failure in extreme cases.

 The Orthodontics Center of NYC specializes in taking exceptional care of each orthodontic patient.
 The honor and privilege of caring for our patients come with the responsibility and dedication from our best in class orthodontists and our staff to adhere to the utmost standards of excellence in orthodontic patient care.
 As top rated, best in class orthodontists, we provide highly personalized and comprehensive care.
-If you have any questions or would like to schedule an orthodontic consultation please feel free to contact our Upper East Side (Manhattan, NY) orthodontic practice for a free orthodontic dentofacial consultation:
+If you have any questions or would like to schedule an orthodontic consultation please feel free to contact our Upper East Side (Manhattan, NY) orthodontic practice for an orthodontic dentofacial consultation:

 Orthodontics Center of NYC